 Debt Settlement Information

 Debt settlement may be the answer if you have bills in collections or can no longer afford to make your minimum payments.
 However, keep in mind that there are traps to avoid when settling your debt.
-The best approach may be for you to use an attorney.
+The best approach may be for you to use an attorney and purchase a prepaid legal protection plan.
 Additionally, stay away from settlement mills.
 These are companies that process thousands of settlement clients, most of whom are not satisfied with the service or results.

 Settlement should not be seen as an overall solution to your debt.
 One debt may need settlement while another can be consolidated.
 Read more below.